seththompsonn/Morse-Code-to-Text-Arduino-Project-S.T/README.md

 reset the system as is is to press the reset button on the Arduino UNO
 - Use of enumerators in librarys as opposed to just returning integer values for improved readabillity.
+- Adding in the use of both rows of a 2x16 LCD display as opposed to just using one row.